yoichio/public-documents/multiranges.md

 However, there are cases where user want to select contents which can not be represented with one Range.
 Chrome wants to offer such selection for user and/or web author balancing between capability and stability.
-It is opt-in, StaticRange and few execCommands.
+It is opt-in, StaticRange and &#x1F34E; a few execCommands.

 ## Cases we need multiple ranges
 ### Ctrl-click